ggerganov/llama.cpp/examples/server/README.md

 `post_sampling_probs`: Returns the probabilities of top `n_probs` tokens after applying sampling chain.

 `response_fields`: A list of response fields, for example: `"response_fields": ["content", "generation_settings/n_predict"]`.
 If the specified field is missing, it will simply be omitted from the response without triggering an error.
+Note that fields with a slash will be unnested; for example, `generation_settings/n_predict` will move the field `n_predict` from the `generation_settings` object to the root of the response and give it a new name.

 **Response format**